Skip Ribbon Commands

 • Vitamins A, D, B6, B12

 Pediatricians have many resources to help families make good nutrition choices for their child’s developing brain.
-The American Academy of Pediatrics (AAP) has teams of expert pediatricians who write guidelines, such as Advocacy for Improving Nutrition in the First 1000 Days to Support Childhood Development and Adult Health, that cover a wide variety of nutrition topics.
+The AAP has teams of expert pediatricians who write guidelines, such as Advocacy for Improving Nutrition in the First 1000 Days to Support Childhood Development and Adult Health, that cover a wide variety of nutrition topics.
 Your pediatrician may refer to these when helping you make decisions about your child’s care.

 And since healthy food for babies and toddlers can be expensive, your pediatrician may be able to connect you to programs in your community such as: